ptrimmel/bashlib/README.md

 `bashlib.sh` provides a small framework of useful shell functions (e.g. paramter parsing, trap handling, tests, etc.).

 ### Getting started:
 Include `bashlib.sh` on top of your script.
-The example below expects `bashlib.sh` in the same directory as the script - change as needed.
+The example below expects `bashlib.sh` in the same directory as the script.
 ```sh
 #!/usr/bin/env bash
 #